rawiriblundell/wiki.bash-hackers.org/README.md

 ```

-Because the timestamp in the URL may or may not match.
-So we use this API call to locate genuine resources.
+Because, obviously, the timestamp in the URL may or may not match.
+So we use this API call to validate that a desired resource exists, and if so, locate the latest available copy of it.

 ## Extracting the Dokuwiki Markup